Tunisia Travel Photos: 31 Stunning Images to Inspire Your Visit

 Guellala

-This museum in the small village of Guellala Djerba is well worth a visit.
+This museum in the small village of Guellala, Djerba, is well worth a visit.
 The museum of Guellala is dedicated to the history and art of pottery.

 💡Photo tip: Visit one of Guellala pottery workshops and capture the craftsmen at work; their skilled hands create the perfect storytelling moment.